 Coordinator, Deb Kim

-The Intercultural Engagement Endorsement provides students the opportunity to develop intercultural competencies through immersive intercultural experience; coursework in intercultural competencies; course work in global issues or further foreign language study; and participation in on-campus global events.
-The endorsement is open to students from all majors and, students are encouraged to integrate it with their major.
+The Intercultural Engagement Endorsement provides students with the opportunity to develop intercultural competencies through immersive intercultural experience; coursework in intercultural competencies; and coursework in global issues or further foreign language study.
+The endorsement is open to students from all majors and students are encouraged to integrate it with their major.
+The Intercultural Engagement Endorsement is required for participation in a semester study abroad or off-campus semester program.

 Code | Title | Credits |